docnetwork/api/chapters/03-groups.md

 - `name` The group's name
 - `parentID` The ID of the parent node
 - `parents` An array of all parent node IDs (self inclusive)
+- `description` User-set description of the group
+- `tuition` Integer value, in cents, of the group's tuition
+- `capacity` Overall capacity or sex-based cpacities for the group
+- `start` Date the group session begins
+- `finish` Date the group session ends
+- `registrationOpen` Date that participants may start registering for the group
+- `registrationClose` Date that registration for the group closes
+- `phase` Indicates the phase of the group.
+Can be `past`, `present`, or `future`
+- `created` Timestamp of the group's creation
+- `updated` Timestamp of the group's last update

 Groups are read-only, and are returned as a flat array of nodes.